Del-INBRE-VA-DataSci/va-data-access-portal/README.md

 # License
 (c) 2025 by Amelia O. Harrison and Suzanne A. Milbourne.

-The VA Data Access Guide documentation is licensed under the TODO License.
+The VA Data Access Guide documentation is licensed under a Creative Commons Attribution 4.0 International License.

+You should have received a copy of the license along with this work.
+If not, see http://creativecommons.org/licenses/by/4.0/.